r-pufky/salt-crashplan-formula/README.rst

 manually distribute the binaries from files/ (you can download these from your crashplan login).

-A version is staged in /var/opt/crashplan/<version>, and this is used to detect if a new version has been installed (e.g. there will be another version dir).
+A version is staged in /var/opt/crashplan/<version>, and this directory is used to detect if a new version has been installed (e.g. there will be another version dir).

-We run the uninstall crashplan script (which removes the service but keeps the data), then run the install for the new package.
+We run the uninstall crashplan script - which removes the service but keeps the data, then run the install for the new package.

-archive.extracted will only download these fairly large packages once, as long as they remain in the minion cache, which is persistent across reboots and state runs by default.
+archive.extracted will only download these fairly large packages once as long as they remain in the minion cache, which is persistent across reboots and state runs by default.
 If the cache is deleted, the file will be re-downloaded regardless of whether it needs to be reinstalled or not.